Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics: Stochastic unravelings in the picture

 and $p_j$ as in Eq.~\eqref{eq:p_j}; $p_j$ and $\pdet$ correspond to no creation nor disappearance of any trajectory, $\pdis$ describes the disappearance, and $\pcopy$ the creation of a copy plus deterministic evolution for the original copy.
 Notice that one of $\pdis$ and $\pcopy$ is always zero and

-A schematic illustration of the different possibilities is described in Fig.~\ref{fig:sketch_TNP}.
-Our method does not depend on the MCWF, but it can be applied to any PDP stochastic unraveling scheme.
-To stress this feature, in \cite{supplementary} we describe how to apply this method to the generalized rate operator (RO) unraveling technique \cite{Settimo2024, Settimo2025-SSE}.
+A schematic illustration of the different possibilities is described in Fig.~\ref{fig:sketch_TNP}, {while a specific example is worked out in Sec.~\ref{subsubsec:ex-Heis-Markov}.}

-So far, we have assumed that all jump probabilities $p_j$ are positive.
-However, our unraveling method for TNP MEs can be equipped with reverse jumps \cite{Piilo-NMQJ-PRL, Piilo-NMQJ-PRA}.
-The probabilities for deterministic evolution and for the creation or destruction of a copy are left unchanged and computed using the (possibly negative) probabilities $p_j$.
-The jump, instead, are modified allowing for reverse jumps: if a given realization in the state $\psi$ gives a negative probability $p_j(\psi)<0$, then the reverse jump $\ket\psi\mapsto\ket{\psi^\prime}$ can happen whenever $\ket\psi\propto L_j\ket{\psi^\prime}$.
-The probability of such reverse jump reads
+{Notice that it is possible to keep under control the numerical requirements by maintaining a fixed number of realizations in a similar way as done in \cite{Carollo2020}.
+This is done by first evolving all trajectories from $t$ to $t+dt$ and then randomly sampling $N(0)$ of the $N(t+dt)$ resulting trajectories and discarding the others.
+The change in trace is then simply given by keeping track of the variation $N(t+dt)-N(t)$ but without the need to store more than $N(0)$ trajectories.
+In particular, for $N(0)\to \infty$, the fact that only the difference needs to be stored at each time ensures the exact convergence in the asymptotic limit.}

-where $N_{\psi}$ and $N_{\psi^\prime}$ are the number of realization in the states $\psi$ and $\psi^\prime$ respectively.
-The rest of the process is left unchanged.
-The proof that the unravelings agree with the ME on average is presented in \cite{supplementary}.
+So far, we have assumed that the dynamics is CP-divisible, and therefore all rates $\xi_j$ are positive, and therefore $p_j$ are indeed probabilities.
+However, our unraveling method for TNP MEs can be equipped with reverse jumps of Eq.~\eqref{eq:p_j_NMQJ}.
+The probabilities for deterministic evolution and for the creation or destruction of a copy are left unchanged and computed using the (possibly negative) $p_j$.
+The jump probabilities, instead, are computed using the reverse jumps of Eq.~\eqref{eq:p_j_NMQJ}.
+The proof that the unravelings agree with the ME on average is presented in App.\ref{app:proof_NMQJ}.